mysteryx93/Modern.Net-Tutorial/README.md

 For programming IDE, Visual Studio works only in Windows, and Visual Studio Code is very limited.
 I'm using [JetBrains Rider](https://www.jetbrains.com/rider/) which works on Windows, Linux and MacOS.
 They have free license for students and for open source developpers (as long as you have an active project history).
 [See their offers here.](https://www.jetbrains.com/rider/buy/#discounts) Even on Windows, you'll get a great productivity boost by switching to JetBrains Rider -- try it and you won't look back.
 JetBrains Rider has great support for Avalonia.

-Basically -- .NET works best is you dump Windows, WPF and Visual Studio.
+Basically -- .NET works best if you dump Windows, WPF and Visual Studio.

+There are many topics to cover to build modern applications, and I'll cover a good selection of tools and designs.
+You could read a whole book on each topic, and I'll summarize the essentials with my own experience, with links to learn more.